GiottoVerducci/rulebook2024/content.md

 region (6).
 You can look at the cards in your hand and in your uncontrolled region at any time during the game.

+When a card is discarded, it is placed into its owner's ash heap (discard pile).
+Cards in the ash heap have no given order and can be examined by any Methuselah at any time.
+Sometimes, an instruction may say to remove a card from the game.
+While some cards and effects can retrieve cards from the ash heap, cards that are removed from the game cannot be retrieved or affected in any way.

 ![](bin/media/image30.png)